atsheehan/curriculum/lessons/activerecord-validations/validations.md

 end
 ```

-Once this is done, open up the `rails console` and try the following:
+Once this is done, open up this app in the console by typing `pry -r './server.rb'` at the terminal, and try the following:

 ```ruby
 s = Song.last